Lucas19932020/Itau_Repository/README.md

   Updating a register
   PUT     localhost:8080/clientes/atualizar
 ```
-It is also possible to update a client register, the image below shows an updating process.
+The informations that can be updated are the client name, income, adress or company adress, state registration and the company name.
+The image below shows an updating process.

 <p align="center">
   <img alt="Updating a client register.PNG" src="https://github.com/Lucas19932020/Itau_Repository/blob/master/Images/Images%20Case%20Itau%20-%20USCS%20Readme/10.%20Updating%20a%20client%20register.PNG" />
   </p>

-The informations that can be update are the client name, income, adress or company adress, state registration and the company name.

 ```bash
   Delete process
   DELETE     localhost:8080/clientes/deletar
 ```
-  The delete process is simple, it is only needed to write the client CPF or CNPJ like this formula:
+  The delete process is simple, it is only needed to write the client CPF or CNPJ like this formula:<br>
-  {"cpf_cnpj": "client CPF/CNPJ number}, after writing press send.
+  {"cpf_cnpj": "client CPF/CNPJ number}, after writing the desired CPF/CNPJ press send.
   <br>
   An example of deleting a client register: